-In the first part of how the internet works we talked about how names are easier to remember than numbers.
+Part of knowing how the internet works is having an awareness that names are easier to remember than numbers.
 Hostnames were in use for some time, but what is a domain name?

 Before we start looking at the how computers can locate domain names, there are two important and often forgotten facts regarding domain names that are very useful in helping understanding how domains work.

-The first is that DNS records for domain names have a ‘secret’ full stop at the end of them.
-You may be familiar with google.com but its complete domain should be expressed as ‘google.com.’ (with a full stop at the end).
+Domain names have a ‘secret’ full stop at the end of them.
+You may be familiar with google.com, for instance, but its complete domain should be expressed as ‘google.com.’ (with a full stop at the end).
 This is an often forgotten and seemingly insignificant point, but it is an important part of how domain names work.

-Fasthosts are a Nominet registrar for .uk domains.
-Fasthost are an accredited Nominet member meaning we are responsible for compliance including data quality.
+At Fasthosts, we're a Nominet registrar for .uk domains, but we're also an accredited Nominet member.
+This means we are responsible for compliance including data quality.
 As part of data quality we have to ensure that all registrant details are correct.
 Fasthosts are a reseller for Tucows, Tucows are a registrar gTLD domain registrations are submitted by Fasthosts to Tucows who will then submit the registration with the relevant registry.

-Finally, Fasthosts are registrant for the fasthosts.co.uk domain name and the have a sub-domain set up of support.fasthosts.co.uk.
-These zones of responsibility are shown on the diagram below.
+Finally, Fasthosts is also a registrant for the fasthosts.co.uk domain name, with a sub-domain set up of support.fasthosts.co.uk.

 This delegated responsibility enables the internet to change regularly without every user having to make a note of each change and ensures that no two domain names are identical.

-What are the different types of domain name and what are they used for?
+What are the different types of domain names and what are they used for?

 Generic Top Level Domains (GTLDs)

-Generic Top Level Domain names are often called GTLDs or international domain names.
-These were used to describe the organisation, without specifying the country of origin, some examples are:
+Generic Top Level Domains are often called GTLDs or international domain names.
+These are used to describe an organisation, without specifying the country of origin, some examples are:

 - .com – for commercial companies